dydxprotocol/v4-documentation/pages/api_integration-guides/how_to_permissioned_keys.md

 - Viewing all authenticators for an given address ([link](https://github.com/dydxprotocol/v4-clients/blob/e0d1c76564dabb85715e34197799edc0b5d0ecc5/v4-client-js/src/clients/composite-client.ts#L1254C9-L1254C26))

 This guide demonstrates how to set up permissioned keys, allowing one wallet to execute trades on behalf of another wallet's subaccount with specific restrictions.
+This guide demonstrates how to set up permissioned keys, allowing one wallet to execute trades on behalf of another wallet's subaccount with specific restrictions.

+For the end to end example, adding an authenticator and placing a short term order with the authenticated account, see here:
 For the end to end example, adding an authenticator and placing a short term order with the authenticated account, see here:
 [Link to e2e example](https://github.com/dydxprotocol/v4-clients/blob/adam/add-authentications-functions/v4-client-js/examples/permissioned_keys_example.ts)